From its humble beginning, Barker College was a school built on academic excellence, passion, and camaraderie.

 The School Motto, Honor Non Honores, in translation is Seek Honour Above Rewards, and the first known use of the motto is on an illustrated farewell address to the Reverend and Mrs Plume in 1905, in which the motto is inscribed in red and blue.
 It said – “The high reputation of the School, its best traditions, the inspiration of our motto, Honor Non Honores, has been created, vivified and enhanced by your kindly ministrations”.

-By the end of World War 1, Carter knew Barker needed a more permanent foundation and would not survive well into the future if it was still privately owned.
+The outbreak of World War I resulted in over 230 old boys enlisting, with 23 paying the ultimate sacrifice.
+As a staunch believer in God, King and Country, Carter could not have been prouder of his past students.
+By the end of the Great War, Carter knew that Barker needed a permanent foundation and would not survive well into the future if it was still privately owned.
 For nearly thirty years, Barker was a privately owned ‘business’ – a boarding school for country and city boys.
 Part of his motivation for securing a more permanent future for the school was so that the old boys, who had so bravely and valiantly paid the supreme sacrifice in the War, would never be forgotten.

 On 11 November 1918, an agreement was signed between the Headmaster, William Carter and the Archbishop of Sydney, who transferred ownership of the school to the Anglican Church, effective 1 January 1919.
 The transfer of ownership also meant a School Council was established to govern the running of the school.
 It also meant the school had more ‘purchasing power’ and could embark on a building and land acquisition program.